 We welcome suggestions to improve this leaflet.
-Please complete this short survey at: surveymonkey.co.uk/r/testmain.
-Or by scanning this QR code with your mobile:
+Please complete this short survey: surveymonkey.co.uk/r/testmain or scan the QR code with your mobile.

-If you have any general comments, please email them to: patientinformation@rcoa.ac.uk rcoa.ac.uk
+If you have any general comments, please email them to: patientinformation@rcoa.ac.uk.

 Royal College of Anaesthetists